-It’s just the question of how realistic your FIRE number is and how long it will take to achieve it (since there are a number of things that could go wrong).
+It’s just the question of how realistic your FIRE number is and how long it will take to achieve it (since there are a number of factors that can go wrong).

 The really, early retirement train is what I am cruising towards.

-Even still, before I even make it onto the ER train, I still have to move through the ropes to get to FI.
+Before I even make it onto the ER train, I still have to move through the ropes to get to financial independence (FI).
 After getting to FI, cruise control takes over and I will ride it until I decide to get off for ER.